garnix-io/terms-and-conditions/terms.md

 party web sites or services only if you are in agreement with the terms governing those third party services.
-If you click-through to any third-party services, either directly or indirectly through the Services (collectively, the “Linked Sites”), you acknowledge and agree that you shall be subject to the terms and conditions of usage applicable to such Linked Sites.
+If you click-through to any third-party services, either directly or indirectly through the Services (collectively, the “Linked Sites”), you acknowledge and agree that you will be subject to the terms and conditions of usage applicable to such Linked Sites.
 If you do not comply with a third party service terms and conditions, we may be required to terminate your access to such third party’s content or the Services if we cannot separate the third party content from our Services.
-We shall have no liability for any reduction of or inaccessibility to the Services and you will not be entitled to any remedy as a result of your access termination of either a third party service or our Services where applicable.
+We will have no liability for any reduction of or inaccessibility to the Services and you will not be entitled to any remedy as a result of your access termination of either a third party service or our Services where applicable.